elight/iibil/slides.md

 !SLIDE
 # Step 4
+# Use tool
+# and
-# Identify best practices for tool
+# Identify its best practice patterns
 !NOTES
 # Further reduce number of choices of a pattern user
 # Managing the "paradox of choice"